coala/coala/docs/Install.md

 <https://pip.pypa.io/en/stable/installing.html>.
 Note that pip is shipped with
 python 3.4 by default.

+Some linux distributions still ship python 2 as the default python installation.
+If you are using one of those distributions, you need to use `pip3` and `python3` instead of `pip` and `python`.

 To install the latest most stable version of coala, use:

 ```